Celebs Share Conception Stories Because Nothing Is TMI

 Celebs such as Kanye West, Jay-Z and Victoria Beckhamhave also revealed the geographic locations where they believe their own children were conceived, while Will Smith took it a step further and described the exact moment his son Jaden was created...in detail.

-In addition, Fifty Shades of Grey actress Dakota Johnson talked about her own story of conception while making her SNL hosting debut in 2015.
+In addition, stars such as Fifty Shades of Grey actress Dakota Johnson have talked about their own stories of conception.

 In 2014, days before his wedding to Kim Kardashian in Florence, Italy, the rapper told Italian newspaper La Nazione that he thinks the two conceived their then-baby daughter North West during a previous trip to the Italian city.